hydephp/develop/packages/ui-kit/docs/documentation.md

 ### What's Next?

 The UI kit is minimal by design.
-It's up to you to create something amazing.
+It's up to you to create something amazing, we just want to give you a head start.
 You can get surprisingly far when you combine the components.
 Take this newsletter signup card for example!

 ```blade